fresheneesz/proofOfTimeOwnership/readme.md

 # Algorithm

-I'm going to describe this algorithm using Bitcoin terms, but the algorithm can be applied to pretty much any cryptocurrency.
+I'm going to describe this protocol using Bitcoin terms, but the protocol can be applied to pretty much any cryptocurrency.

 ## Terms